Consumer Electronics Show (CES)

-We’ve heard all the acronyms, VPA, IOT.
+We’ve heard all the acronyms, VPA, IoT.
 Harman is combining all the acronyms into the automobile.
 How does this apply to Voice in Automotive?

-Kevin Hague, Vice President, Technology Strategy HARMAN Connected Services and Tim VanGoethem, Vice President of Advanced Mobility Solutions HARMAN, a Samsung Company, talked to a group of journalists about the future of Virtual Personal Assistants in cars.
+Kevin Hague, Vice President, Technology Strategy HARMAN Connected Services, and Tim VanGoethem, Vice President of Advanced Mobility Solutions HARMAN, a Samsung Company, talked to a group of journalists about the future of Virtual Personal Assistants in cars.

 What is the VPA market?

-Virtual Personal Assistant Market (VPA) is a high growth market that Harman has been working on for years.
+Virtual Personal Assistant Market (VPA) is a high-growth market that Harman has been working on for years.
 It includes Amazon Echo, Google Home products reaching about 50 million units globally.
 Amazon Alexa, Apple Siri, Google Assistant, Microsoft Cortana, Samsung Bixby, Baidu Duer, Alibaba Group are the top Ecosystem players globally.
-Automotive providers have to figure out which players to work within the car.
+Automotive providers have to figure out which players to work with the car.
 The biggest challenge is which companies to work with globally or if you can work with one group globally.
 VPAs are about creating the new, primary interface for consumer electronic devices in the car and on the go.

 Harman sees a lot of growth in the wearables and connecting to the endpoints.
 What happens if you are out of range with your 4G connectivity?
 The virtual assistants are mute, so Harman will need to add a layer of devices in cars.